jcb91/IPython-notebook-extensions-wiki/config-extension.md

 YAML file format
 ----------------

 The YAML file can have any name with the extension `YAML`, and describes the notebook extension.
 Note that keys (in bold) are case-sensitive.
+Only the `Name` and `Main` keys are required.

 * **Type**          - identifier, must be 'IPython Notebook Extension'
 * **Name**          - unique name of the extension
 * **Description**   - short explanation of the extension
-* **Link**          - a url for more documentation
+* **Link**          - a relative path to a markdown readme file, or a url for more documentation
-* **Icon**          - a url for a small icon (rendered 120px high, should preferably end up 400px wide.
+* **Icon**          - a relative path or url for a small icon (rendered 120px high, should preferably end up 400px wide.
 Recall HDPI displays may benefit from a 2x resolution icon).
 * **Main**          - main javascript file that is loaded, typically 'main.js'
-* **Compatibility** - IPython version compatibility, e.g. '3.x' or '4.x' or '3.x 4.x'
+* **Compatibility** - Optional (but strongly recommended) IPython version compatibility, e.g. '3.x' or '4.x' or '3.x 4.x'
 * **Parameters**    - Optional list of configuration parameters.
 Each item is a dictionary with (some of) the following keys:
   * **name**        - (mandatory) this is the name used to store the configuration variable in the config json, so should be unique among all extensions
   * **description** - description of the configuration parameter